the-vegetarian-vampire/Smart-Contract-Resources/README.md

 [Attacks via Consensys Best Practices](https://consensys.github.io/smart-contract-best-practices/attacks/)

 - [Reentrancy Attacks](https://github.com/pcaversaccio/reentrancy-attacks) - relies on a certain order of operations; a reentrant procedure can be interrupted in the middle of its execution.
 Following the interruption, the procedure can be called again (“reentered”) before its previous invocations complete execution; exploits “fallback”
+     - `cross-function`
+     - `cross-contract:` swaps; creator of swap enters into manager contract getting both end of swaps
 - [Front Running](https://www.youtube.com/watch?v=uElOqz-Htos): `batch overfow` - `gas price pumping` - `prioritized mining`
    - [Sandwich Attack](https://www.youtube.com/watch?v=26lWg6UIrKw) - a form of front-running and back-running simultaneously, with the original pending transaction sandwiched in between
    - [Etherscan Pending Transactions](https://etherscan.io/txsPending)